-The Palace of Versailles with its chateau and gardens is a popular day trip from Paris — opening hours are long while discount passes allow for savings on ticket prices for the chateau, park, gardens, the Trianon, and estate of Marie Antoinette.
+The Palace of Versailles with its chateau and gardens is a popular day trip from Paris — opening hours are long while discount passes give savings on ticket prices for the chateau, park, gardens, the Trianon, and estate of Marie Antoinette.

 The Estate of Versailles with its famous château (palace), Orangerie, Trianon, formal Baroque gardens, and park is a popular day trip from Paris.
-Opening hours are relatively long, although crowds are often present and queues long to get into the palace itself.
+Despite long opening hours, the palace is often crowded inside with long queues at security checkpoints.
 Various discount tickets and passes are available to allow for faster and cheaper entry into the sights.
-The gardens are mostly free.
-Children under 18 and European Union citizens (or long-term residents in France) under 26 have free admission to almost all sights at Versailles but do need time-slot reservation tickets.
+The gardens are mostly free but not in summer.
+Children under 18 and European Union citizens under 26 have free admission but need time-slot reservation tickets.
 On busy days, an organized group tour may be the best way to skip the lines for priority admission into the palace.

-In 2024, the Palace and the entire Estate of Versailles are open on the usual days and hours but time-slot reservation tickets are now compulsory to see the main palace, even for free admission and other ticket holders.
+In 2025, the Palace and the entire Estate of Versailles are open on the usual days and hours but time-slot reservation tickets are now compulsory to see the main palace, even for free admission and other ticket holders.
 Buy tickets online from Tiqets or GetYourGuide — easy cancelation options are available.
-Guided tours from Paris remain an easy option for transportation and the best fast palace entry.
+Guided tours from Paris remain the best option for easy transportation and the fastest palace entry.

 Visiting the Estate of Versailles on a Day Trip from Paris